-One other topping/side option, here’s a sublime Vanilla Custard recipe (dairy or dairy-free versions) — just so so good and British served with Crumble.
+Two other topping/side dish options, here’s a sublime Vanilla Custard (dairy or dairy-free versions) — just so so good and British served with Crumble.

-And here’s that optional creamy loveliness, Cinnamon Ice Cream:
+And here’s that optional creamy Cinnamon Ice Cream:

-Place all ingredients in blender and puree until blended, about 10 seconds.
+- Place all ingredients in blender and puree until blended, about 10 seconds.
 (Don't over-blend if using heavy cream or it will turn to butter.)
 Or whisk together well by hand.

-Pour into frozen ice cream maker cylinder (freeze overnight on coldest setting), freezing according to manufacturer's instructions.
+- Pour into fully frozen ice cream maker cylinder (freeze overnight on coldest setting), freezing according to manufacturer's instructions.
 Serve; or freeze to harden more before scooping.